parkerarob/cursor-eaglepass/docs/TASK_PROGRESS.md

 ### **🎉 TASK-002 Conclusion**

-TASK-002 Redis Rate Limiting has been successfully completed, delivering a production-ready persistent rate limiting solution that resolves the critical security vulnerability.
+TASK-002 Redis Rate Limiting has been successfully completed, delivering a functional persistent rate limiting solution that resolves the critical security vulnerability.
+However, it is NOT production-ready due to build issues.
 The implementation includes:

 - **Persistent Redis-based rate limiting** that survives server restarts
 - **Clean Next.js architecture** with proper client/server separation